-The University College offers the Master of Professional Studies (M.P.S.) with concentrations in Human Resource Leadership, Strategic Leadership, and Training and Development in conjunction with all six of the Tennessee Board of Regents universities.
-For more information contact email@example.com, call (615) 898-5611, or visit www.mtsu.edu/universitycollege/distance/mps.php.
+The University College offers the Master of Professional Studies (M.P.S.) with concentrations in Human Resources Leadership, Strategic Leadership, and Training and Development in conjunction with six Tennessee universities.
+For more information, contact Pamela.Morris@mtsu.edu, call (615) 898-5920, or visit www.mtsu.edu/mps.

 Admission to the Master of Science in Professional Studies program requires